Home is the title of the first solo exhibition in an Italian museum by Vivian Suter (Buenos Aires, 1949), curated by Lorenzo Giusti.

 The wooden structure which forms part of the exhibition installation at GAMeC is designed and built by Marlegno, a leading Italian company in the construction of wooden sustainable housing guided by the principles of the circular economy.

-The show is also supported through the Bergamo Brescia 2023 Committee by Intesa Sanpaolo and Brembo.
+The show is also supported by Fondazione Credito Bergamasco, and – through the Bergamo Brescia 2023 Committee – by Intesa Sanpaolo and Brembo.